 Once you’ve made contact, engage with the suspect.
 Use this first contact to capture their attention.

 One way to capture the suspect’s attention is to use a positioning statement.
-This expresses how your product or service meets the suspect’s need in a unique way.
+This expresses how your product or service meets the suspect’s needs in a unique way.
 It should include an emotional element to describe how you will solve their problem.

 Schedule an appointment